Non-equilibrium critical scaling and universality in a quantum simulator: Methods

 We further apply a common offset of ${2B^z}$ to the frequencies of BSB and RSB tones which in the rotating frame of the qubit, results in an effective transverse field term ${B^z\sum_{i}^{N}\sigma^z_i}$ in the Hamiltonian of Eq.~\eqref{Heff}~\cite{Monroe2021}.
 The magnetic field strength ${B^z}$ is chosen such that ${B^z\ll\delta_m}$ for the rotating frame approximation to be valid.

 The approximate power law exponent can be theoretically tuned within the range ${0<p<3}$.
 However, in this experiment, we kept the exponent ${\approx 0.89}$ for all the system sizes by tuning the axial trap frequency (${\nu_x}$) and motional detuning (${\mu}$).
-We note that the experimental interaction matrix deviates from a pure power-law decay to an exponential decay at large distances, especially for large system sizes (SI Sec VI).
-In principle, one can tune this exponent by changing only the detuning (${\mu}$) (see Eq.~\eqref{Jij_mat}), but changing the axial trap frequency (${\nu_x}$) for different system sizes results in more self-consistent scaling of the exact spin-spin coupling matrix~\citeMeth{Pagano2020}.
+We also note that the experimental interaction matrix deviates from a pure power-law decay to an exponential decay at large distances, especially for large system sizes (SI Sec.~VIII).
+In principle, one can tune this exponent by changing only the detuning (${\mu}$) (see Eq.~\eqref{Jij_mat}), but changing the axial trap frequency (${\nu_x}$) for different system sizes results in more self-consistent scaling of the exact spin-spin coupling matrix~\cite{Pagano2020}.
+We remark that maintaining a self-similar interaction matrix can also be achieved with individual optical control over all the ions~\cite{Feng2023}, but it is beyond the scope of this experimental setup, which features global optical control.